 We have not generated any revenues from product sales.
 Since our inception, we have financed our operations from public and private sales of equity, the exercise of warrants and stock options, interest income on funds available for investment and government grants and tax credits.
 We have incurred losses in each year since our inception.
-Our net losses were \$10.6 million and \$5.7 million for the years ended December 31, 2019 and 2018, respectively.
-As of December 31, 2019, we had an accumulated deficit of \$56.6 million.
-Substantially all of our operating losses resulted from expenses incurred in connection with our product candidate development programs, our primary research and development (R&D) activities, and general and administrative (G&A) support costs associated with our operations.
+Our net losses were \$12.3 million and \$10.6 million for the years ended December 31, 2020 and 2019, respectively.
+As of December 31, 2020, we had an accumulated deficit of \$68.9 million.
+Substantially all of our operating losses resulted from expenses incurred in connection with our product candidate development programs, our primary R&D activities, and general and administrative (G&A) support costs associated with our operations.